The Road to Conviction

 Soft Beach, Qesm Dahab, South Sinai Governorate

 The bus he had arrived in took off and with it disappeared all traces of civilization.
 On that sand beach, the official means of transport seemed to be camels and horses.
 In front of him, was a long row of thatched-roofed wooden huts overlooking the sea.
 He advanced towards one, knocked on its door and waited for it to open.
 From up close, it seemed almost a miracle that the cabin was still standing, as the logs with which it was built looked rotten.
 Since nobody was answering the door, he went around the hut, which lead him to stumble on an open window.
 He couldn’t help himself and peeked through it.
 Climbing inside the hut through its narrow window probably wasn’t the brightest of ideas, but the interior, towards which he felt strangely drawn, didn’t seem to be serving as a living space, so he decided to trespass anyway.
 Inside, his gaze fell on an old man, who was napping peacefully in a chair.
-His face was red and swollen.
-He ...Read more
+His face was red and swollen. ...Read more

 Green Canopy